ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

-The DNS protocol {{!RFC1034}}{{!RFC1035}} includes a parameter QDCOUNT in the DNS message header, whose value is specified to mean the number of questions in the Question Section of a message.
+The DNS protocol {{!RFC1034}}{{!RFC1035}} includes a parameter QDCOUNT in the DNS message header, whose value is specified to mean the number of questions in the Question Section of a DNS message.

 In a general sense it seems perfectly plausible for the QDCOUNT parameter, an unsigned 16-bit value, to take a considerable range